Looking for the best foodie festivals? Check out our expert guide to the best secret summer food festivals.

 As much about food as it is a celebration of music and the neighbourhood’s ancient traditions and architecture, this is a street festival in every sense of the word.

-The fifth annual South African Street Food Festival kicks off this September with a cornucopia of food trucks, DJs, live music and local chefs, all celebrating the country’s vibrant food culture.
+The annual South African Street Food Festival (often in early September) is a cornucopia of food trucks, DJs, live music and local chefs, all celebrating the country’s vibrant food culture.

 Expect street food bites such as smoked brisket jaffles (that’s toasted sandwich to you), crispy chicken wings, grill specials and artisan ice cream, local wines and spirits, and a diverse programme of talks and discussions – the real highlight of this underdog festival.

 Crate Talks is a panel of local food chefs, entrepreneurs, cooks, writers and producers, providing fascinating insights into South Africa’s local food culture, from Josh De Kock and his wors (sausage) and braai (grill) obsession to the guys at Convivium; a sister festival that aims to showcase South African food, chefs and producers.